nhabbash/movie-search-recommender-system/README.md

-# Item Recommendation and Retrieval System
+# Movie Search and Recommender System
 > The following project implemented a custom search engine and a recommender systems using three different methodologies, personalized search recommendations, content-based recommendations and collaborative filtering recommendations.

 ## Prerequisites